How to apply - Bachelor's

 - Transcripts of completed courses and grades (if issued separately from the Diploma/Certificate)

 NOTE: Students in their final year of high school/upper secondary school, can only apply through our local JU admission and only if the following criteria are met: official semester grades for all high school years including the second-to-last semester of the final year can be submitted.
 The final official diploma/certificate and grades must be submitted before the induction week in August (see the information here Opens in new window.).
-Predicted grades are not accepted.
+Predicted grades are not accepted, with the exception for IB Diploma students who are allowed to submit predicted grades if semester grades are not available.

 - Proof of English proficiency.
 See our language requirements.
 (Note: Regarding TOEFL tests, please notify the Admissions Office when you have placed your order with ETS.
 Our institution code is: 8487.)